opensoldat/polyworks/pwinstall/BMPtoCUR/ReadMe.txt

 Converts a 32x32 bitmap into a monochrome cursor.
-Colours consist of black and white, transparency, and invert.
+Colors consist of black and white, transparency, and invert.

 1. Load a bitmap (or other image file)
 2. Set the hot spot (15,15 for default PolyWorks cursors)